TimeboardIO/timeboard/docs/cheatsheet.md

 # Timeboard Cheats

-## Where is my database configuration ?

-    [KRONOPS_HOME]/etc/org.ops4j.datasource-timeboard-core-ds.cfg

-## How to not redeploy everythings ?
+## How to get current user from swing controller ?

 This command auto redeploy new installed maven artifacts